 Chick Rearing Techniques

-Q: What are isolation pens?
+Q: What is isolation rearing?

 Q: Why do you raise cranes in isolation from humans?